Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 None

-(Something called "cricket-legged baboon" has been sold as H. apostolicusin the pet trade)
+(H. apostolicus is sometimes called "cricket-legged baboon" in the pet trade)

-What can be reasonably assumed is that all Hysterocrates species are deep burrowers that enjoy high humidity.
+Like all the Hysterocrates species, these are deep burrowers that need plenty of substrate.
+They also enjoy high humidity.

 Hysterocrates crassipes Cameroon Brown Obviously from Cameroon.

-They were often sold as H. gigas in the late 1990's and as recent as 2010 (in fact, my female H. crassipes/greshoffi was obtained when I accepted a supposed penultimate male H. gigas on breed loan from a US dealer).
-It grows smaller than H. gigas and doesn't get the pronounced rusty red coloration before a molt.
+They were often sold as H. gigas in the late 1990's (in fact, my female H. crassipes was obtained when I accepted a supposed penultimate male H. gigas on breed loan from a US dealer).

 Hysterocrates